MathisDev/MathisDev/ReadMe.md

 # Me:
-I'm currently working on a GPU infrastructure for , training AI models, crypto mining .<br> <br> 42 student ⛩️
+DevOps engineer with experience in GPU infrastructure management.
+Passionate about tech and programming, I strive to improve myself to develop innovative and effective technical solutions.
+42 student ⛩️

 ## Socials: